 This would follow the well tested recipe demonstrated in other cities such as Gloucester, Birmingham and Bristol.

-Derby Canal Basin / Marina – Just outside the city centre and downstream of the Bass Recreation Ground lies an unused piece of land that would be the ideal location for a large canal basin.
+Just outside the city centre and downstream of the Bass Recreation Ground lies an unused piece of land that would be the ideal location for a large canal basin, and potentially a marina.

 A canal basin in this location would have excellent boat, pedestrian and cycling links with both Derby railway station and the city centre.
 It is envisaged that the canal basin could host some exciting new venues including an iconic 5 star hotel, short term family apartments, family entertainment venues such as aquariums and activity centres as well as additional bars and restaurants.
 This location is naturally shielded from major roads at the same time as having good transport links, this would create a tranquil, leafy waterside zone ideal for hotels, exclusive apartments and relaxed waterside dining.